nodejs/node/doc/api/esm.md

 `"type": "commonjs"`, extensionless and `.js` files are treated as CommonJS.
 If the volume root is reached and no `package.json` is found, Node.js defers to the default, a `package.json` with no `"type"` field.
-Note that "extensionless" refers to file names which do not contain an extension.
+Note that "extensionless" refers to file paths which do not contain an extension.
 It does not refer to the import specifier.

 `import` statements of `.js` and extensionless files are treated as ES modules